Research & Methodology

 Research Paper

-The complete research paper presenting the hypothesis and methodology for testing ancient optimization algorithms against modern machine learning.
+Complete hypothesis and methodology for testing ancient optimization against modern machine learning approaches.

 Endorsement Form